linrunner/tlp-doc/settings/runtimepm.rst

     RUNTIME_PM_DENYLIST="11:22.3 44:55.6"

-Exclude listed PCIe device addresses from runtime power management.
+Exclude listed PCIe device addresses from autosuspend.
 Use :command:`lspci` to lookup the addresses (first output column).

 .. important::

     * Exclusion of a device means that the value `on` or `auto` as initialized by the kernel default at system startup is used and TLP won't touch it at all
     * A device initialized to `auto` by the kernel cannot be set to `on` by entering it into `RUNTIME_PM_DENYLIST`.
 Instead use `RUNTIME_PM_DISABLE` below.